Do you want to improve yourself every day? Of course, you do, we all do, right?

-I first came across this idea from Vishen Lakhiani, the guy behind the multi-million-dollar business, MindValley.
+I first came across this idea from Vishen Lakhiani, the founder of the multi-million-dollar personal development company, MindValley.

-I considered Vishen to be my virtual mentor and I have learned a lot from him, especially in the field of creating potential through breakthroughs of the human thinking.
+I considered Vishen to be my virtual mentor and I have learned a lot from him, especially in the field of creating potential through creating breakthroughs in the way we think.

 Vishen called this technique the “set point” or to put it in a simple term, the benchmark.

 In other words, you identify the lowest threshold you can accept and then set it as a benchmark.

 Take the example given from Vishen; he said his benchmark in the physical area is to be able to do 50 pushups once a week.
 And that is his minimum.

 Every week, he would test this benchmark by doing the pushups.
 If he manages to do 50 pushups, that’s great because it means he has maintained his body shape and is physically fit.

 And if his body cannot take it and he fails the test, he would put his focus into building his physical health over the following week.